jdinitto/workoutRandomizer/README.md

 Some of the workouts have an optional `final` object in the array, if you want to have some moves always appear last.
 The moves in that array are not randomized.

+This app is pure HTML, Javascript, and CSS.
+No frameworks are used.

 [See it in action here](https://jdinitto.github.io/workoutRandomizer/)

 ## Some improvement ideas: